GerritCodeReview/gerrit/polygerrit-ui/README.md

 bazel clean --expunge
 ```

-The minimum nodejs version supported is 8.x+
+The minimum nodejs version supported is 8.x+, the maximum is currently 16.x due
+to [an issue](https://github.com/karma-runner/karma/issues/3730) in our test
+runner, karma.

 ```sh
 # Debian experimental